SamuelD-Data/hearthstone_project/README.md

 - This project will focus on exploring cards that within the standard format of Hearthstone as of February 2021.

-- This project is currently on hold and will remain so until further notice.

 # Goals

-- Explore the data to gather insights about the characteristics of the game's different class types and their relationships with each other in the current format
+- Explore the data to gather insights about the unique and uncommon traits of the game's different class types

 # Purpose